The Art of Partying: Release history

-A limited edition version was also released at the same time, containing two bonus tracks and including a free woven patch.
+A limited-edition version was also released at the same time, containing two bonus tracks and including a free woven patch.

 The band released a video for "Headbanger Face Rip," which was filmed with independent B-movie house, Troma Entertainment.
 The features footage from Troma Films, including The Toxic Avenger and its sequels.
 They followed up with a video for "Sadistic Magician".

 Artwork

-The album's cover artwork contains "contains zombies and vomit," according to Monsieur De Suede Pompeux of Metal Hammer.
+The album's cover artwork "contains zombies and vomit," according to Metal Hammer.
 It is the bands' visual representation of the song "Chemically Altered."